brooks-builds/full-stack-todo-rust-course/README.md

 - [ ] Come up with a font that doesn't suck
 - [ ] Update colors to be nice and less eye bleeding
+- [ ] Handle attempting to log in with a user that doesn't exist better (500 error right now)

 ## Design